The Ultimate Guide to Law Firm Billing Best Practices

 5. Include a standard process for disputes and collections

 If a client disputes a bill, know who will review the dispute and provide frameworks for resolving the issue.
+With Clio, you can automate reminders, track outstanding balances, and manage dispute resolution efficiently.

 6. Have a public billing policy for clients